2025-05-16

 It's been another busy week in global trade.

-after a weekend of haggling at a lakeside residence at a Swiss ambassador to the UN in Geneva,
+On Monday, after a weekend of haggling at the lakeside residence of the Swiss ambassador to the UN in Geneva,

-US Treasury Secretary Scott Besson emerged with some good news.
+US Treasury Secretary Scott Besant emerged with some good news.

 We have reached an agreement on a 90-day pause and substantially moved down the tariff levels.